In a Chapter 13 bankruptcy, your debt will be broken down into:

 5 Types of Debt That Get Discharged in Chapter 13 Bankruptcy

 The following types of debt are a handful of the most common types that are considered non-priority unsecured debts and will qualify for discharge.

-- Credit card debt – at the conclusion of your repayment plan, any remaining credit card debt will be discharged.
+- Credit card debt: After your repayment plan, any remaining credit card debt will be discharged.

-- Personal loans – if you have personal loans that are not secured by collateral, it can get discharged at the close of your Chapter 13.
+- Personal loans: If you have personal loans that are not secured by collateral, they can get discharged at the close of your Chapter 13.

-There are many other debts that may qualify for discharge under Chapter 13 bankruptcy.
+Many other debts may qualify for discharge under Chapter 13 bankruptcy.
 Consult a qualified and experienced bankruptcy lawyer to learn about all the ways Chapter 13 bankruptcy can help you.

-New Jersey Lawyer Can Get You a Fresh Start
+New Jersey Bankruptcy Lawyer Can Get You a Fresh Start

 You and your family should not be burdened with unmanageable debt, and that is why bankruptcy is an option.
 In New Jersey, the Law Office of Joel R. Spivack helps clients through the bankruptcy process and on to a fresh financial start.
-With over 25 years of experience, Mr. Spivack is more than ready to help you get where you want to be.
-Do not let another day of debt go by.
+With over 30 years of experience, Attorney Spivack is more than ready to help you get where you want to be.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.